Bharat9848/notes/python3.md

   6. `tabula`: for reading pdf tables
   7. `requests`: for making http calls
   8. `flask`: create web application.
+  9. `gradio`: create ui application. see gradio notes
+  10. `torch`: deep learning library. it also helps in vector operation
+  11. `lark` is a general-purpose parsing library for Python.

 ---
 # Flask